 Yet, if Google is to be believed, an optimized setting will result in 5% more clicks and conversions.

-If you're looking to improve your click through rate or more importantly, your overall business, then contact a Google AdWords Consultant such as myself.
+If you're looking to improve your click-through rate or more importantly, your overall business, then contact a Google Ads Consultant such as myself.